-As a former Realtor, I know that home buyers are really turned off by small bedrooms.
-I have seen many people scratch a home off their prospective list simply because of the bedroom sizes.
+As a former Realtor, I observed that home buyers were really turned off by small bedrooms.
+I have seen buyers scratch a home off their list because of small bedrooms.

-What these buyers fail to realize is that many of the bedrooms only APPEAR to be smaller than they actually are.
-Too much clutter, furniture, or dark oppressive colors on the walls or draperies can make even an average-sized bedroom feel cramped and closed in.
-Many prospective buyers just aren’t able to see the potential hiding under all the clutter.
+What these buyers fail to realize is that many bedrooms only APPEAR to be smaller than they actually are.
+Too much clutter, furniture, dark oppressive wall colors or heavy draperies can make even an average-sized bedroom feel cramped.
+Many prospective buyers fail to see a room's potential hiding beneath all the clutter.

-You can visually increase the size of any small space by decluttering and applying some diy home staging secrets to your home design.
+You can visually increase the size of any small space by decluttering and applying some decorating ideas to your home design.